-The aim of the School Council is to speak for every pupil at Coleg Cymunedol Y Dderwen.
-In addition to making positive suggestions about how to improve the life of pupils at the school, the School Council alerts staff to possible problems that pupils may be experiencing and puts forward alternative solutions.
+The aim of the School Council is to speak for every learner at Coleg Cymunedol Y Dderwen.
+In addition to making positive suggestions about how to improve the life of learners at the school, the School Council alerts staff to possible problems that learners may be experiencing and puts forward alternative solutions.

 Each form group has two Form Representatives who take the concerns of form members forward to the College Council.
 Two College Representatives help to run the fortnightly College Council meetings and take ideas and concerns forward to the School Council, which is led by the Head Boy and Head Girl.

 The School Council meets on a fortnightly basis and liaises directly with staff.
-All the positions are elected democratically, and in total there are 134 pupils directly involved in these groups.
-We strive to ensure that every pupil has a voice and it heard loudly and clearly.
+All the positions are elected democratically, and in total there are 134 learners directly involved in these groups.
+We strive to ensure that every learner has a voice and it heard loudly and clearly.

-The term “Pupil Voice” describes how students in Coleg Y Cymunedol Y Dderwen give their input to what happens within the school and classroom.
-Our desire is for pupils to know that their expertise, opinions and ideas are valued in all aspects of school life.
+The term “Learner Voice” describes how learners in Coleg Cymunedol Y Dderwen give their input to what happens within the school and classroom.
+Our desire is for learners to know that their expertise, opinions and ideas are valued in all aspects of school life.

 At CCYD the reasons for listening to learners are:

-- for the achievement and engagement of pupils to increase as pupils have more ownership of their school community.
+• for the achievement and engagement of learners to increase as learners have more ownership of their school community.